Abort73.com / The Case Against Abortion / Common Objections

 WHAT IF THE BABY IS DEFORMED?

-The only reason anyone can suggest for children before birth what they would never suggest after birth is that they are again assuming what they have not proven.
+The only reason anyone suggests for children before birth what they would never suggest after birth is that they are again assuming what they have not proven.
 Anyone who argues that abortion is a necessary safeguard against a life of suffering and disability is assuming that the unborn child is not yet a living human being.
 But this is exactly the point that they must prove before they can even begin to make such claims.
 Disability isn't the issue, it's humanity.
 We do not kill people for their disabilities, period.
 Therefore, unless we're not human beings before we're born, our disabilities should no more disqualify us from life before birth than they do after birth.

 Furthermore, this pressure to abort handicapped babies is built largely on conjecture, on the mere "likelihood" that a child has some kind of disability.
 Often, the tests prove wrong, and more often still, these children, if allowed to live, end up with lives of joy and happiness that far exceeds those of their "more healthy" peers.
 Suffering and hardship are not bad things.
 They are means to a greater end, a crucial part of the human journey.
-Anyone who tries to eliminate suffering by killing the "sufferers" is establishing a horrific trend!
+Anyone who tries to eliminate suffering by killing the "sufferers" is establishing a horrific trend.
 It is not for us to decide who has a life worth living and who doesn't, and we certainly wouldn't want someone else making that decision for us!

 In the end, this whole question of disability is a mere disguise to divert attention from abortion's true agenda.
 The fact is, abortion advocates support killing babies whether they have disabilities or not.
 They're not arguing that abortion should be limited to fetuses with severe handicaps.
 They're arguing that the mother, alone, should have the right to kill her baby for any reason under the sun, and that is the most shocking reality of all.